Top Recent IPOs: New Investment Opportunities

-Agora has steady growth.
+Agora has seen steady growth.
 Its 2018 sales were $44 million.
-And in 2019, sales were up for a 48% year-over-year growth at $64 million.
-Gross profit also increased with a 42% year-over-year growth from $31 million to $44 million.
+And in 2019, sales were $64 million, a 48% year-over-year growth.
+Gross profit also increased from $31 million to $44 million, a 42% year-over-year growth.

 You can look at Agora’s prospectus here.

 Vroom is an online car resale service.
 Founded in 2013, the company is headquartered in New York City.
 Vroom handles the process between buyer and seller, eliminating the need for a peer-to-peer model like Craigslist.
 The company delivers nationwide and also offers financing through multiple banks.

 In the fiscal year ended December 31, 2019, Vroom reported sales of just under $1.2 billion.
 This is a 39% year-over-year increase from 2018, when sales were $855 million.
 However, gross profit went down from $61 million in 2018 to $58 million in 2019.